rstemmer/musicdb/docs/source/usage/install.rst

 When you start MusicDB server for the first time, there will appear some warnings because of missing files in the MusicDB *state* directory (csv-files).
 This is fine.
 These files will automatically be created when you use MusicDB for streaming music.
+There will also be a regular occurring error that the connection to Icecast failed.
+This is also fine because Icecast has not been set up yet.
+Setting up Icecast is explained later in this document.

-You can also already access the websocket server with your web browser to see if all network settings around MusicDB are correct.
+Now you can already access the websocket server with your web browser to see if all network settings around MusicDB are correct.
-Use the following address: ``https://127.0.0.1:9000``.
-Of course with the correct IP address and port if you changed the port.
+Use the following address: `https://127.0.0.1:9000`_.
+Of course use the correct IP address and port if you changed the port.
 The default SSL certificate is self-signed and needs to be confirmed explicitly.
-Then the *"AutobahnPython"* http page should load telling you the version number and that this is not an actual web server.
+Then the *"AutobahnPython"* web page should load telling you the version number and that this is not an actual web server.

 Setup Web User Interface via Apache